-Morella is a medieval town in the province of Castellón, approximately 180 km north of the city of Valencia in Spain.
+Morella is a medieval town in the province of Castellón in Spain, approximately 180 km north of the city of Valencia.
 There are few walled towns around the world (Carcassonne in France, Dubrovnik in Croatia and Diyarbakir in Turkey are classic examples that spring to mind) that can match the magnificence of Morella.
 As you approach Morella (map), one can’t help but be impressed by the massive walls and imposing towers that protect the town.
 The Morella castle sits proudly atop the hill.
 It is an unforgettable sight.

 What to see in Morella

 We entered the town through the stunning Sant Miquel gate, with its striking twin towers.
 I didn’t have much knowledge of the history of Morella but walking through this gate, it was clear that this heavily-fortified town was an important centre centuries ago that must’ve seen many a war.
 Our guide was quick to affirm this.
 Many of the ancient powers occupied this town at some stage; from the Greeks and the Carthaginians, to the Romans and the Moors.
 The town played a pivotal role during the Napoleonic Wars and the Spanish Civil War, and helped shape the course of the history of Spain.

 Nowadays, the town is a serene place that begs to be explored.
 There are many things to see and do in Morella, as I soon discovered.
 Inside the walls are a labyrinth of streets, lined by charming houses with their characteristic hanging balconies and gorgeous buildings in a multitude of styles, ranging from Romanesque to Gothic.

 As we walked along the cobblestone streets, the first thing I noticed were the quaint shops selling all kinds of local produce.